 Sewer and Drain Inspections

-Like septic tank inspections, sewer and drain inspections are recommended on an annual or frequency-need basis to ensure that your entire system is working coherently and there are no leaks or damages to be aware of.
+Like any septic tank inspection, sewer and drain inspections are recommended on an annual or frequency-need basis to ensure that your entire system is working coherently and there are no leaks or damages to be aware of.
 Sewers and drains are interconnected through a series of pipeline and plumbing, yet when one of these connections becomes faulty or detached, it can lead to leaks, foul odors, and flooding, similar to the ones that occur in a septic tank leak.
 However, since more water is flowing through the pipelines, puddles and flooding are often more likely than sludge or scum buildup.

 Keeping your drains unclogged and clean is one of the most important and crucial steps to having a functional sewer and drain system.
 When your drains become clogged with debris such as dirt, hair, oils, and other substances, they can easily stick and attach to the lining of the draining or even the opening, causing an unnecessary buildup of dirt.
 Removing this buildup can be difficult and the longer it’s left to accumulate, the slower your water will be able to drain through the pipes properly.